AmirKaseb/SphinxSpeech/README.md

 ## Conclusion
 In this project, we developed an advanced speech recognition model tailored for the Egyptian dialect using the Citrinet architecture and Byte Pair Encoding (BPE) for tokenization.
 By leveraging the strengths of BPE, we achieved a balanced and efficient vocabulary representation, which significantly contributed to the model's performance.

-Our experiments yielded a Word Error Rate (WER) of 64%.
+Our experiments state a good start for others to build on them.
 While this is a promising start, we believe there is substantial room for improvement.
 Future enhancements could include:

 -   **Better Parameter Tuning**: Fine-tuning hyperparameters to optimize the model's performance.
 -   **More Training Epochs**: Extending the training duration to allow the model to learn from the data more effectively.